-LCC is the longest-running independent, community-based oncology and hematology practice in Lancaster County, founded 38 years ago by Dr. H. Peter II (Peter), Emeritus.
+LCC is the longest-running independent, community-based oncology and hematology practice in Lancaster County, founded 38 years ago by Dr. H. Peter DeGreen II (Peter), Emeritus.
 A devoted medical oncologist, he found that treating the cancer as well as supporting the patient with education, and their well-being, provided the ultimate outcome in winning the battle.

-The history of caring continues with Dr. Hyatt P. III (Tracy).
+The history of caring continues with Dr. Hyatt P. DeGreen III (Tracy).
 Tracy views taking the time needed to educate a patient and a patient’s loved ones as his life’s work, following in the footsteps of his father in providing what each patient deserves.

-Dr. Lena concurs with the dedication that Peter and Tracy demonstrate.
+Dr. Lena Dumasia concurs with the dedication that Peter and Tracy demonstrate.
 She approaches the treatment process with the belief that each person has the power within them to battle cancer and emerge as a stronger person, and views her role as the physician to help each patient uncover that strength.

 Cancer is actually not one disease, but many diseases, as there are more than 100 different types of cancer, where abnormal cells divide without control and are able to invade other tissues, and can spread to other parts of the body through the blood and lymph systems.